Zurück zum Blog

 Secondly, containers also simplify resource provisioning to IT administrators who constantly scramble for time, and that’s putting it lightly.

-Thirdly and finally, containers simplify the process of developing applications on the cloud, improving speed and allowing a hands-on, agile approach to development in all three cloud computing models (public, private, hybrid).
+Thirdly and finally, containers simplify the process of developing applications in the cloud, improving speed and enabling a hands-on, agile approach to development across all three cloud computing models (public, private, hybrid).

 Moreover, there’s a reason why Kubernetes is being referred to as an orchestration tool.
 That reason lies in the fact that container orchestration tools (Kubernetes being one of them) can be thought of as conductors conducting an entire musical orchestra.

-Similarly, a container orchestrator would designate how many web server frontend containers are required, their functionality, and how to allocate resources between each one of them as well.
+Similarly, a container orchestrator would specify how many web server frontend containers are required, their functionality, and how to allocate resources among them.

-If needed, there are multiple ways to connect a frontend with a backend using Kubernetes services (it usually requires some combination of one or multiple Kubernetes clusters, service objects and deployment).
-Once everything is connected and works as intended, you are free to delete the services in order to clean up.
+If needed, there are multiple ways to connect a frontend with a backend using Kubernetes services (it usually requires some combination of one or multiple Kubernetes clusters, service objects, and deployments).
+Once everything is connected and working as intended, you are free to delete the services to clean up.

-Note: Kubernetes was first developed by Google, and today it’s maintained by the Cloud Native Computing Foundation or CNCF.
+Note: Kubernetes was first developed by Google and is today maintained by the Cloud Native Computing Foundation (CNCF).

 PHP